 This project involved creating 8 different finish processes to create the feeling envisioned by the architect and designer.
 Every project that I design finishes for has the same goal.
 That is celebrating and enhancing the natural beauty of every wood species.
-This wood is Sapele and the depth and clarity produced are extraordinary.
-Every process that I design has both clear directions and a defined material list that has been carefully and thoughtfully chosen for each and every layer of the presentation.
+This wood is Sapele, the depth and clarity produced are extraordinary.
+Every process that I design has both clear directions and a defined material list that have been carefully and thoughtfully chosen for each and every layer of the presentation.

 This is a project where I was brought in after the project results where not what was originally envisioned.
 The photo on the left is where the finish was when I was brought on.
 The right photo is after completion.
 My experience allowed me to assess the current issue, determine the new approach which included going backward, mitigating all the issues, and then going forward.
 I was told initially that the species was Douglas Fir.
 After carefully inspecting all surfaces I determined there were actually 5 different wood species in this project.
 Each wood species had a distinct process that allowed for a seamless color continuity.